clo4/lethargy/README.md

 ## Recipe book

 Some common patterns used for basic CLI scripts.
-Anything more complex than these could be done better using [Click](https://click.palletsprojects.com/en/7.x/) or [Argparse](https://docs.python.org/3/library/argparse.html)
+Anything more complex than these could be done better using Click or Argparse.

 ---